 When there's a problem

 When the eyes don't work together, the brain receives pictures it can't blend together.
 The brain ignores (suppresses) signals it can't use.
-In most cases, signals from only one eye are ignored.
+In most cases, signals from one eye are ignored.
 The signals from the other eye are interpreted as a flat image instead of a 3D image.
 During suppression, normal vision can't develop in the eye that's being ignored.
 This is called amblyopia.

 Alignment problems (strabismus).
 One eye looks in a different direction from what it's trying to see.
 This may happen all the time.
 Or it may happen some of the time.